Johnny-Gasbeck/Zentra/README.md

 • The overall refund rate across all products was 5% with a total of 1.4M in refund amounts

-• Refund rates peaked in 2020 at 9.2%, followed by a sharp decline in 2021, and no recorded refunds in 2022

-  • Notably, no refunds were recorded from August 2021 onward, indicating a potential data gap

 • Products with Highest Refund Rates: ThinkPad: 11.7%, MacBook Air: 11.4%, Apple iPhone: 7.6%, 27-in 4K Gaming Monitor: 6.2%

 • Products with Highest Total Refund Amounts: MacBook Air: $719K, 27-in 4K Gaming Monitor: $607K, Apple AirPods: $421K, ThinkPad: $376K

+• Refund rates peaked in 2020 at 9.2%, followed by a sharp decline in 2021, and no recorded refunds in 2022

+• Caveat: No refunds were recorded from August 2021 onward, indicating a potential data gap

 Refund Trends Across Apple Products

-• The overall refund rate for Apple products was 5.9% and contributed 82.8% of the total refund amount across all products
+• The overall refund rate for Apple products was 5.9% and accounted for 82.8% of the total refund amount across all products

 • Refund Rates by Product: MacBook Air: 11.43%, Apple iPhone: 7.64%, Apple AirPods: 5.45%

 • Total Refund Amounts: MacBook Air: $719K, Apple AirPods: $421K, Apple iPhone: $16K

-• Key Insight: Although Apple AirPods accounted for 85% of all Apple refund orders, the MacBook Air had both the highest refund rate (11.4%) and the highest total refund value, resulting in a significant revenue loss.
+• Although Apple AirPods accounted for 85% of all Apple refund orders, the MacBook Air had both the highest refund rate (11.4%) and the highest total refund value, resulting in a significant revenue loss

 # Recommendations
+Recommendations Based on Historical Trends

+• Investigate the post-2020 decline in revenue and AOV by analyzing external market shifts, product changes, and customer behavior

+• Align cross-functional teams (marketing, product, operations) to emphasize growth not just in volume, but also in value (AOV yearly growth rate only 1.9% vs. yearly growth rate of 22.3% in orders)
+Seasonal Trends

+Recommendations Based on Seasonal Trends

+• Launch campaigns earlier in Q4 and before back-to-school season to capture peak spending (especially in Oct–Dec and Aug–Sept)

+• Allocate inventory and staff ahead of demand surges, especially for bestsellers like Apple products and monitors in Nov–Jan.

+• Maintain engagement in low-volume months (e.g., Feb, June) with clearance sales, staff training, or pilot initiatives

+Recommendations Based on Product Trends

+• Prioritize promotion of high-revenue, high-potential products like Apple AirPods and the 27" Gaming Monitor

+• Investigate and possibly deprioritize Bose SoundSport, reallocating budget to higher performers

+• Boost promotion for high-AOV underperformers like the Apple iPhone: Despite its strong average order value, the iPhone contributes just 0.8% of revenue.
+Consider targeted marketing (email campaigns, featured product placements, or limited-time bundles) to increase visibility and drive conversions

+Recommendations Based on Geographical Trends
+Focus on Japan as a high-AOV growth opportunity, using localized ads, translated content, and regional partnerships to boost volume

+Protect core markets (U.S., U.K., Canada) by ensuring stock availability and customer experience are optimized during high-demand periods

+Diversify market exposure beyond the U.S. (which accounts for ~47% of sales) by scaling efforts to increase AOV in countries like Australia, which have strong order volume, by bundling accessories or offering add-ons at checkout

+Recommendations for Loyalty Program

+Monitoring the Loyalty Program

+• The data does not provide enough evidence to make a conclusive decision about keeping the loyalty program.
+The reversal in 2021-2022 suggests growing engagement, but the late 2022 trend reversal highlights the need for ongoing performance monitoring.

+• Evalute ROI of the loyalty program: Compare customer acquisition cost (CAC) and retention rate for loyalty vs. non loyalty members to help determine the financial viability of keeping or scaling this program

+Ways to Improve Loyalty Program

+• Launch a re-engagement campaign for inactive loyalty members:Identify members who haven’t purchased recently and encourage them to return with time-limited offers or bonus rewards
+• Promote membership at checkout and align program incentives with bestsellers to maximize adoption and repeat purchase behavior.

+Recommendations B ased onRefund Rates

+• Investigate high-refund products, especially the MacBook Air (11.4% refund rate, $719K in losses), to address quality or expectation gaps

+• Recover missing refund data (Aug 2021–2022) to ensure accurate performance monitoring and inventory planning

+• Quantify revenue loss due to refunds by modeling the long-term revenue impact of refund-prone products and using these insights to inform pricing, bundling, or discontinuation decisions